 The technology of communication evolves at a blistering pace.
 It may turn out that our predictions don't even scratch the surface.
 Only time will tell.

-Learn more about communication through the links on the next page.
+Learn more about communication through the links below.